“When persistence turns to pestering, it’s time to know your rights.”

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that sets rules for debt collectors who are trying to collect money on behalf of someone else.
 The law limits how, when, and how often collectors can contact people about unpaid debts.

-If a collector breaks these rules, the person being contacted can take legal action against both the company and the individual collector and possibly win damages and attorney fees.
+If a collector breaks these rules, the person being contacted can take legal action against both the company and the individual collector and possibly win damages and attorney fees owing to debt collector harassment.
 The Consumer Financial Protection Bureau (CFPB) has a debt collection rule that explains these FDCPA rules in more detail, specifically about how debt collectors are allowed to communicate with people who owe money.

 Your Rights Under the FDCPA to Fight Creditor Harassment